Melaniemlg/Site_mel/content/portfolio/lpm/hc-soie.md

-*The first picture book of Les petites moustaches.*
+*The first picture book published by Les petites moustaches.*